mormoassaf/rug-hr/README.md

 ```bash
 python setup.py
 ```
 This will download the model artifacts and setup the conda environment `handrec`.
+The models are downloaded from filesender.surf, and the links expires on 30/06/2023.

 **PLEASE NOTE**:
 - The model artifacts are large and may take a while to download.